nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 PERSONAL INDEX- Add a canvas on the endpapers at the back of the book and use it to make a personal index of the author’s points in the order of their appearance.
 You can extract those from highlighted sentences in the book.
 With and without numbers in the margin.

 WEB PAGE FOR THE BOOK- After finishing the book and making your personal index on the back endpapers, create a webpage on your site, nashkabbara.com, and try to outline the book, not page by page or point by point (you have already done that at the back), but as an integrated structure, with a basic outline and an order of parts.
 That outline will be the measure of your understanding of the work; It will express your intellectual ownership of the book.

-### Syntopical/Dialectical

-During syntopical reading, your notes will be mostly about many authors' concepts and the shape the discussion (unbeknownst to them).
-These are dialectical notes.

-In addition to the conceptual notes, you'll need an external notebook to index different books.

-(Note: when doing syntopical notes, go back to page 125 for a relevant highlight.)